johnnywoo/beholder/README.md

     2017-11-27T21:14:02+03:00 Just a repeating text message
     2017-11-27T21:14:03+03:00 Just a repeating text message

-`to stdout` simply sends payloads of messages into STDOUT of beholder process.
+`to stdout` simply sends payloads of messages into stdout of beholder process.
 A newline is appended to every payload unless it already ends with a newline.

 `to file <file>` stores payloads of messages into a file.